Kalbra/Kalbra/README.md

 #### Hi there.
 I'm Kalle.

-- 🔭 I’m currently researching at the [SFN Kassel](https://sfn-kassel.de/) and [Picoballoon](https://www.picoballoon.org/)
+- 🔭 I’m currently researching at the [SFN Kassel](https://sfn-kassel.de/)
 - 💻 My favourite language: C++ and Python
 - 📫 If you want to contact me: kalle.bracht@outlook.de

-PS: Linux is cooler than Windows